nightroman/FarNet/EditorKit/README.md

 charset = utf-8 | utf-8-bom | utf-16le | utf-16be
 ```

-If a file opened in the editor does not have some settings or they are set to
+If a file opened in editor does not have some settings or they are set to
-unsupported values, deliberately or by mistake, then the module does nothing
+unsupported values then the module does nothing and Far Manager current
-and the Far Manager current settings apply.
+settings apply.

 ### Profile settings